karayabin/universe-snapshot/universe/Ling/Light_PlanetInstaller/doc/api/Ling/Light_PlanetInstaller/CliTools/Command/LightPlanetInstallerBaseCommand/checkInsideAppDir.md

-LightPlanetInstallerBaseCommand::checkInsideAppDir — Returns whether the current dir is an application dir (containing an universe dir).
+LightPlanetInstallerBaseCommand::checkInsideAppDir — Returns whether the current working directory is a correct universe application (i.e.